 Exercise is fun and (hopefully) brings you joy, but in addition to the fun side of working out, you may be anxious to see results – get fitter, stronger, faster.
 We all have different fitness goals but what bugs most of us equally – whether we’re CrossFitters, bodybuilders or runners – is not seeing results from working out without being able to pinpoint why.

-Don’t get me wrong – it’s impossible for anyone to keep up forever that upward curve you may have had in the beginning, it’s only normal that your progress will slow down over time.
-But if instead of making slow progress, you find yourself making absolutely zero progress or even regressing, the reason is most likely not that you’re not working out often or hard enough.
+Don’t get me wrong – it’s impossible for anyone to endlessly keep up that upward curve you may have had when you first started – it’s only normal that your progress will slow down over time.
+But, if instead of making slow progress, you’re not seeing any results from working out or find yourself regressing, you’re most likely not doing the right things – or not doing them right.

-Even though we all have our own personal goals and we measure success based on them, there are some common reasons why people find themselves in a rut, not seeing results from working out.
+Even though we all have our personal goals and measure success differently, there are some common reasons why people find themselves in a rut, not seeing results from working out.

 1. Your goal is too vague

 If you’ve hit that workout plateau but not sure why, the first step in getting to the bottom of it is to take a closer look at your goals.

 Apart from not having a goal at all, the most common mistake athletes and exercisers make – despite their sport – is that the goal they set for themselves is either set too far (which usually leads to lack of motivation) or the goal is too vague.

 An example of a target that isn’t specific enough could be: “My goal is to become stronger.”
 How would you measure that?
 How do you define what exactly is stronger?
 Is being able to do two more push-ups enough or does ‘stronger’ mean doubling the amount you lift?